CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-4.md

    ![](../media/img47.png)

-6. Enter an example question such as `how to do I reset my password?`.
+6. Enter an example question such as `how do I reset my password?`.
 The questions are answered by the Copilot by searching a knowledge base and providing the answer.

    ![](../media/img48.png)

 ### Task 2: Deploy Multi-agent copilot application to Azure

-1. In the LabVM, open File Explorer naviagte to the `C:\LabFiles\OpenAIWorkshop\infra` path, right click on `main.bicep` file and select open with  **Visual Studio Code**.
+1. In the LabVM, open File Explorer navigate to the `C:\LabFiles\OpenAIWorkshop\infra` path, right-click on `main.bicep` file, and select open with  **Visual Studio Code**.

     ![](../media/img41.png)

-1. In the `main.bicep` file, replace the file name in **Line 49** to `multi_agent_copilot.py` and press **CTRL + S** to save the file.
+1. In the `main.bicep` file, replace the file name in **Line 49** with `multi_agent_copilot.py` and press **CTRL + S** to save the file.

     ![](../media/img51.png)